Lisieux: Geography

 Lisieux is situated on the confluence of the river Touques and many of its tributaries: the rivers Orbiquet, Cirieux and Graindain.

 The town is in the heart of the Pays d'Auge, of which it is the capital.
 Lisieux is therefore surrounded by Normandy's typical hedged farmland, where there is a mix of livestock farming (mostly milk cows) and cider apple cultivation (from which cider and calvados are made, not forgetting pommeau).

 Climate

 Lisieux has a temperate oceanic humid climate.

-The table below shows the temperatures and precipitation for the year 2007 provided by the Caen-Carpiquet weather station:

-The table below shows the record minimum and maximum temperatures:

 Transport

 The town of Lisieux is served by a bus network called Lexobus, with 6 routes.
 The town is also linked to surrounding towns and villages by a network of buses; Bus Verts du Calvados.

 The main railway station, Lisieux station, which is the connecting station between the Paris-Cherbourg and Paris-Trouville/Deauville main lines, is served by Transport express régional (regional express) trains on the TER Normandie routes.
 The station appeared in the film Un singe en hiver by Henri Verneuil.
 There is another station on the line to Deauville: Le Grand-Jardin station.

 To reach the town by car, the D613 (formerly route nationale 13) from Paris to Cherbourg crosses the town from east to west.
 The second main road serving Lisieux is the D579, leading to Deauville to the north and the department of Orne to the south.
 Lisieux benefits from a bypass, built in the 1990s, running to the south of the town, easing traffic in the town-centre, particularly on boulevard Sainte-Anne.